nushell/nushell.github.io/book/types_of_data.md

 ## Integers

-Integers (or round) numbers.
-Examples include 1, 5, and 100.
+Examples of integers (i.e. "round numbers") include 1, 0, -5,  and 100.
-You can cast a string into an Integer with the `into int` command
+You can parse a string into an integer with the `into int` command

 ```
-> "1" | into int
+> "-5" | into int
 ```

-## Decimal
+## Decimals

 Decimal numbers are numbers with some fractional component.
 Examples include 1.5, 2.0, and 15.333.
 You can cast a string into an Decimal with the `into decimal` command